 The Shrine of Yahya, or the Maqam Nabi Yahya (مقام نبي يحيى), is a small Islamic funerary shrine located inside the Umayyad Mosque, Damascus.
 The small domed shrine which is located inside the main prayer hall of the Islamic mosque may still contain the head of John the Baptist, honored as a prophet by both Christians and Muslims alike.
 Though it is one of at least six locations claiming to contain the head of John the Baptist (Nabi Yahya).

 John is honored as a prophet in Islam as Yahya ibn Zakariya (يحيى بن زكريا).
 He is believed by Muslims to have been a witness to the word of God, and a prophet who would herald the coming of Jesus.
-Islamic tradition maintains that John was one of the prophets whom Muhammad met on the night of the Mi'raj, his ascension through the Seven Heavens.
+Islamic tradition maintains that John was one of the prophets whom prophet Muhammad met on the nightly journey of the Mi'raj, his ascension through the Seven Heavens.

-The son of Zechariah is a figure of prime importance in the history of Christianity, for he was the precursor who prepared the way for Christ.
+The son of Zechariah is a figure of prime importance in the history of Christianity, for he was the precursor who prepared the way for Jesus's coming.
 John’s life, wholly dedicated to God, was crowned by martyrdom.

 circa 780